Tame fundamental groups of pure pairs and Abhyankar's lemma: Digression on local tame fundamental groups

 As mentioned before, \autoref{theo.serretameiskummer} tells us that tamely ramified covers over a reduced effective divisor are of a very special type \'etale-locally around the generic points of the divisor.
 In case the divisor $D$ in \autoref{def.TameCover} has \emph{normal crossings} \cite[\S1.8]{GrothendieckMurreTameFundamentalGroup}, \emph{Abhyankar's lemma} establishes that the same hold at all \emph{special} points in the support of the divisor; see \cite[\S 2.3]{GrothendieckMurreTameFundamentalGroup}, \cite[Expos\'e XIII, \S5]{GrothendieckSGA}.
 More precisely:

-\begin{theorem}[Abhyankar's lemma] With notation as in \autoref{def.TameCover}, suppose additionally that $D$ has normal crossings in the sense of \cite[\S1.8]{GrothendieckMurreTameFundamentalGroup}.
+\begin{theorem}[Abhyankar's lemma] With notation as in \autoref{def.TameCover}, suppose additionally that $(X,D)$ has normal crossings in the sense of \cite[\S1.8]{GrothendieckMurreTameFundamentalGroup}.
 Then, the connected components of the pullback of $Y \to X$ along $ \Spec \sO_{X,\bar{x}}^{\mathrm{sh}} \to X$ are (quotients) of Kummer covers for all geometric points $\bar{x}\to X$. \end{theorem} We are interested in studying tame cover with respect to divisors that may not have normal crossings.
-Fortunately, our efforts will lead to a generalization of this result when the divisor $D$ is irreducible yet singular.
-We shall provide more details when we revisit Abhyankar's lemma in \autoref{sec.AbhyankarLemma}.
+Fortunately, our efforts will lead to a generalization of this result when the divisor $D$ is irreducible yet singular; see \autoref{lem.THELEMMAFORABH}.
 Following \cite{KerzSchmidtOnDifferentNotionsOfTameness,ChinburgErezPappasTaylorTameActions}, we have a stronger notion of tameness.

 \begin{definition}[Cohomological tameness] Let $U$ be a normal connected scheme equipped with a dense open embedding $U \to X$ with $X$ normal and connected.\footnote{Unlike \cite{KerzSchmidtOnDifferentNotionsOfTameness}, we do not require $X$ to be proper over some field.} We say that a finite Galois cover $V \to U$ is \emph{cohomologically tamely ramified with respect to $X$} if its integral closure $f\: Y \to X$ is so that the trace map $\Tr_{Y/X} \colon f_* \O_Y \to \O_X$ is surjective.
 A finite \'etale cover $V \to U$ is cohomologically tamely ramified if it can be dominated by a Galois one. \end{definition}